 Travel Privileges

-Residency by investment does not come with travel privileges beyond unrestricted access to the host nation and, in some cases, its territories or other countries forming part of a regional coalition.
+Residency by investment only provides unrestricted access to the host country and, in some cases, also the territories and other countries forming part of the country’s regional coalition (for example, the EU).

-Citizenship status does not change regardless of where the citizen goes or how much time they spend outside the country.
+Citizenship status does not change regardless of where the citizen travels to or how much time they spend outside of the country.

 Duration